TempAccountNull/TempAccountNull/README.md

   alt="Research focus"
 />

-  <h2>Independent Security Researcher and Reverse Engineer</h2>
+<h2>Independent Security Researcher & Reverse Engineer</h2>

+> I believe the best security research doesn't stop at finding vulnerabilities—
+> <ins>**It helps vendors understand them, fix them, and ultimately makes software safer for everyone**</ins>.

+Getting vulnerabilities fixed matters more to me than the size of a bounty.
+Rewards are appreciated because they help support the hardware, software, and tools needed to continue security research, but protecting users and improving security will always remain the top priority.
 </div>

+## Research Focus

 - More than 20 years of reverse engineering experience
-- Browser security research and large C/C++ codebase auditing
-- Windows driver and IOCTL analysis
-- BYOVD identification and defensive driver research
-- Fuzzing harness development, crash triage, and exploitability analysis
-- Custom security tooling, emulators, scanners, loggers, and research automation
-- Responsible and coordinated vulnerability disclosure
-- Focused on getting vulnerabilities fixed and protecting users, not bounty amounts

-## What I Work On

 - Reverse engineering native applications, browsers, Windows drivers, and binary interfaces
 - Browser security research involving Firefox, SpiderMonkey, Chromium, and related components
 - Windows kernel driver, IOCTL, BYOVD, and vulnerable-driver research